The Best Portable Sound Machines for a Travel-Ready, Well-Rested Baby

 Do I need a portable sound machine?

 You certainly don’t need one, but many parents find that they’re a convenient “nice-to-have” baby product.
-They’re one of those overlooked registry items, but they come in handy for so many scenarios—especially for parents who are frequently on the go during baby’s nap time or their baby relies on white noise to sleep at home and you’ll be doing some traveling.
-If your baby is anything like mine, the slightest noise can—and will—wake them up.
+They’re one of those overlooked registry items, but they come in handy for so many scenarios—especially for parents who are frequently on the go during baby’s naptime or their baby relies on white noise to sleep at home and you’ll be doing some traveling.
+If your baby is anything like mine, the slightest noise can (and will) wake them up.
 Which makes it hard to leave the house when you have a newborn who needs frequent naps.
 A portable sound machine is a good diaper bag staple to register for, and you’ll be glad to have it when you’re out and about.

 What is a safe sound level for sound machines?

 As with sound machines in your baby’s nursery, you’ll want to be mindful of the volume of your portable sound machine.
-The American Academy of Pediatrics recommends 50 decibels or lower (a decibel is a measure of sound volume).
+The American Academy of Pediatrics recommends 50 decibels (dB) or lower (a decibel is a measure of sound volume).
 They also note that sound machines should be placed at least seven feet away from baby’s crib or bassinet.

 But what about when you’re on the go?
-Dr. Sophie Balk, an attending pediatrician at Children's Hospital at Montefiore and Professor of Pediatrics at Albert Einstein College of Medicine, recommends placing the sound machine as far away from baby as possible, setting the volume low, and utilizing timer features to limit the duration of use to prevent and lessen the risk of impacting baby’s hearing.
-“Loud noise can cause damage to the auditory system, called sensorineural hearing loss, says Dr. Balk.
+Dr. Sophie Balk, an attending pediatrician at Children's Hospital at Montefiore and Professor of Pediatrics at Albert Einstein College of Medicine, recommends placing the sound machine as far away from baby as possible, setting the volume low and utilizing timer features to limit the duration of use to prevent and lessen the risk of impacting baby’s hearing.
+“Loud noise can cause damage to the auditory system, called sensorineural hearing loss,” says Dr. Balk.
 “Because [it’s] preventable, we aim to prevent loud noise exposures starting early in life.”
 Keeping your sound machine, portable or not, at a safe level and distance can help.

 Can I attach a portable sound machine to my baby’s car seat?

 As tempting as this may be during a car ride, it's not safe to attach a sound machine to your baby's car seat when it's in the car.
-In the event of a crash, it could act as a projectile or interfere with the car seat's ability to perform properly and keep your baby safe,” says Jen LaBracio, a Child Passenger Safety Technician (CPST) and Babylist’s senior gear editor.
+“In the event of a crash, it could act as a projectile or interfere with the car seat's ability to perform properly and keep your baby safe,” says Jen LaBracio, a Child Passenger Safety Technician (CPST) and Babylist’s senior gear editor.
 If you’re not in the car or driving, it’s okay to clip a portable sound machine in your baby’s car seat (like when it’s attached to your stroller).
-And remember, since It’ll be very close to baby’s ears, you’ll want to make sure you set the volume accordingly.
+And remember, since it'll be very close to baby’s ears, you’ll want to make sure you set the volume accordingly.

 Sources